 The dry-kibble rubric assumes an extruded, ~10%-moisture, shelf-stable bagged product.
 None of those assumptions hold for fresh, refrigerated, dehydrated, raw, or canned foods — a fresh food legitimately lists water or broth as its first ingredient, a frozen-raw food skips thermal processing entirely, and a subscription cooked-fresh brand may use a different AAFCO substantiation pathway than a big-bag kibble.
 Applying the dry rubric to a fresh product produces nonsense.
 The fresh-food rubric solves this by normalizing the ingredient panel before scoring and by adding axes the dry rubric doesn't measure (processing-method bonus, AAFCO substantiation pathway, raw-format pathogen control, sourcing transparency).

-Both native rubrics output a single 0–98 score and an A–F grade using the same bands, so the user-facing experience is consistent.
-A fresh-rubric score is only directly comparable to another fresh-rubric score; a dry-rubric score is only directly comparable to another dry-rubric score.
-When a reader wants to compare across the format boundary — a cooked-fresh subscription against a dry kibble, say — the cross-format rubric sits on top of the two native rubrics and applies three modest overlay corrections so the numbers become commensurable on the same 0–98 scale.
-The cross-format rubric is opt-in only via the "compare across formats" toggle in the Compare Brands tab; within-format comparisons (dry vs. dry, fresh vs. fresh) continue to use the native rubrics unchanged.
-Jump to the rubric you care about: dry kibble rubric · fresh food rubric · cross-format rubric.
+All four native rubrics output a single 0–98 score and an A–F grade using the same bands, so the user-facing experience is consistent.
+A fresh-rubric score is only directly comparable to another fresh-rubric score; a dry-rubric score is only directly comparable to another dry-rubric score; a treats-rubric score is only directly comparable to another treats-rubric score.
+When a reader wants to compare across the dry/fresh format boundary — a cooked-fresh subscription against a dry kibble, say — the cross-format rubric sits on top of the two primary-diet rubrics and applies three modest overlay corrections so the numbers become commensurable on the same 0–98 scale.
+The cross-format rubric is opt-in only via the "compare across formats" toggle in the Compare Brands tab; within-format comparisons continue to use the native rubrics unchanged.
+Cross-rubric comparison between treats and primary diets is explicitly not supported — a treat and a kibble serve different feeding purposes, and ranking them on a shared scale would imply a feeding-equivalence that does not exist.
+Jump to the rubric you care about: dry kibble rubric · fresh food rubric · cross-format rubric · treats rubric.

 Every dry-kibble review on KibbleIQ uses the same scoring framework.
 A product starts at 50 points and adjusts up or down based on what's actually on the ingredient label — the first five ingredients carry the most weight, since pet food ingredients are listed by pre-cooking weight.
 Proteins named by species (deboned chicken, salmon) earn points.
 Unnamed proteins ("meat and bone meal," "animal fat") lose them.
 Artificial preservatives flagged in peer-reviewed literature (BHA, BHT, ethoxyquin) are significant deductions.
 Whole grains earn modest points; corn, wheat, and soy as top ingredients lose them.
 Beneficial inclusions — named omega-3 sources, chelated minerals, probiotics, identifiable produce — add to the total.